veronicagnecco/GNN_DT_BS23/README.md

 ifc_association: association the relevant information of the BIM model objects with the environmental information collected during experimental campaigns.
 env_phys_data_cypher: creation of four text files in Cypher language: one file with environmental information during test periods, the second physiological data from the subjects, the third creates subjects' nodes and the last one the facility's nodes; participants' subjective votes of comfort were gathered from a .csv file, compiled and organized during experimental campaigns.The files were created using .csv document generated from experimental campaigns.
 Environmental data depends on the sensors included in the test room; physiological data regards to the wearable sensors employed in the campaign.
 net_creation: connection of the python engine with Neo4J and creation of nodes/relationships.

+xxxxxxxxxxxx